geobtaa/geobtaa.github.io/docs/tutorials/01_types-of-geospatial-information.md

 Tables with geospatial information can be used for mapping purposes in GIS.

-  * Tables with information that can be joined with an existing map
+  * Tables with spatial information that can be joined with an existing map

   * Tables with XY coordinate information

   * Tables with address information

-  * Geocoding
+  * Geocoded data

 ### Scanned Maps

 A scanned map stored as an image file.

   * Georeferenced scanned map: has a linked file that stores spatial information so that it can be overlayed with other digital maps in GIS.
 Usually stored as GeoTIFF.

   * Un-georeferenced scanned map: The presence of coordinates in the record’s metadata does not make the map georeferenced.
 Can be saved as TIFF or JPG, etc.

 <figure markdown>